-The majority of Socrata sites have a built-in content management system that allows our customers to modify homepage content and design on their own - without the help of a Socrata developer!
-During a project implementation, this content management system should have been detailed.
-If, by chance, you are an Administrator and are inheriting a site that needs some changes, you may benefit from a refresher course.
+The majority of Data & Insights sites have a built-in content management system that allows our customers to modify homepage content and design on their own - without the help of a Data & Insights developer!
+During project implementation, this content management system should have been detailed.
+If by chance, you are an Administrator and are inheriting a site that needs some changes, you may benefit from a refresher course.

 What is this Content Management System?

 If your site is set up with a content management system, you'll be pleased to know that updating your site is as easy as editing a dataset in your catalog.
 Why?
 Because our content management system is a group of datasets that control the content of your page.